aigulsharip/InventoryShop/README.md

 The application employs Hibernate to ensure seamless persistence of product information within a MySQL database.

+## Note
+This Spring Boot application was created with help of ChatGPT!

 ## Prerequisites

 Before running this application, ensure you have the following installed: